Fluttering shearwater: Moulting

 Moulting behaviour is divided into two types – adult post-breeding and post-juvenile.
 For adults, promptly after the breeding season comes to an end, they begin to moult by discarding older, rundown feathers to make way for the newer, unblemished feathers.
 This process takes place between late summer up until autumn.
 The date of moulting for immature birds in South Australia is four to five months ahead of the adults in New Zealand.
 Feathers in body start to moult in October while feathers in wings is early November.
 In New Zealand, birds have not yet been recorded moulting that start in October or November, maybe young birds are not appear in areas that near the shore for the first year of life.

 Migration

-In the post-breeding season, many members of the colonies migrate to parts of eastern and south-eastern Australia.
-However, it is suspected that it is only the juveniles that take part in this migration, with the adults remaining within New Zealand and staying within a relatively close proximity to the colonies.
+In the post-breeding season, many birds migrate to parts of eastern and south-eastern Australia.
+It is suspected that it is only the juveniles that take part in this migration, with the adults remaining within New Zealand and staying within a relatively close proximity to the colonies.
 They only breed in New Zealand.